DenGian/typescript-solid/SOLID/2.L/readme.md

 #### Discuss
 Do you understand what the use is of having the class NoDiscount?
 This prevents us from having to write extra if-statements inside product to check if we actually have a Discount dependency.
 It might look strange but these null or void classes are very common in a lot of popular libraries!

-#### Polymorphism
+#### Chapter 4.2: Polymorphism
 You might already be aware of Polymorphism, but just to remind you, here is the short summary:
 If 2 different classes use **the same interface**, so they have the same function names: the code that uses this class does not care about which one class it receives.
 In short: When two objects have the same interface, they are functionally interchangeable = polymorphism.

-### Chapter 4.2: Show me the code
+### Chapter 4.3: Show me the code

-#### Chapter 4.2.1: The original code (bad)
+#### Chapter 4.3.1: The original code (bad)

 1.
 ````typescript